LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>15</sup> He made a pit, and digged it, and is fallen into the ditch [which] he made.
 <sup>16</sup> His mischief shall return upon his own head, and his violent dealing shall come down upon his own pate.
 <sup>17</sup> I will praise the LORD according to his righteousness: and will sing praise to the name of the LORD most high.

 ## Chapter 8

-<sup>1</sup> «To the chief Musician upon Gittith, A Psalm of David.» O LORD our Lord, how excellent [is] thy name in all the earth! who hast set thy glory above the heavens.
+> _To the chief Musician upon Gittith, A Psalm of David._

+<sup>1</sup> O LORD our Lord, how excellent [is] thy name in all the earth! who hast set thy glory above the heavens.
 <sup>2</sup> Out of the mouth of babes and sucklings hast thou ordained strength because of thine enemies, that thou mightest still the enemy and the avenger.
 <sup>3</sup> When I consider thy heavens, the work of thy fingers, the moon and the stars, which thou hast ordained;
 <sup>4</sup> What is man, that thou art mindful of him? and the son of man, that thou visitest him?